 What to Remember About College Application Fee Waivers

 For most schools, you shouldn’t run into any roadblocks.
 It’s probably safe to say most colleges welcome as many applications as they can get.
-The more applications they get, the more selective they can appear to be!
+The more applications they receive, the more selective they can appear to be!

 While organizations emphasize that they only want you to use four fee waivers, you can use more from alternative sources if you’re eligible.
-Just make sure you’re using them for schools that you’d really like to attend.
-Of course, all the colleges to which you apply should be ones that you’d really like to attend!
+Just make sure that you’re using them for schools that you’d really like to attend.
+Of course, all the colleges to which you apply should be ones you’d really like to attend!

 Another huge step in college financial planning has to do with financial aid.
 Check out this guide that breaks down all the steps you need to take to apply for various kinds of financial aid.
-You can also learn in depth about preparing your FAFSA application.
+You can also learn in-depth about preparing your FAFSA application.